Srishti013/NN1_Classifier/README.md

 # Time Series Classification

 * In this project I have developed a Time Series classification model based on Fourier Transform.
-I have used three classifiers Random Forest, Logistic Regression and Neighourest Neighbour.
+I have used three classifiers Random Forest, Logistic Regression and Nearest Neighbour.
 After that I have compared their performances using scatter plots.

 * The datasets used to make the models are present [here](/datasets/readme.md)